|HONK(8)||System Manager's Manual||HONK(8)|

 ./honk import username twitter source-directory

-To support separate mentions without a subdomain, e.g. @email@example.com and https://honk.example.com/u/user, add a ('masqname', 'example.com') row to the config table of the database.
+To support separate mentions without a subdomain, e.g. @email@example.com and https://honk.example.com/u/user, set config key 'masqname' to 'example.com'.
 Route /.well-known/webfinger from the top domain to honk.

 Custom URL seperators (not "u" and "h") may be specified by adding "usersep" and "honksep" options to the config table. e.g. example.com/users/username/honk/somehonk instead of example.com/u/username/h/somehonk.